What is an HR business partner?

-Certain metrics can be analysed, such as retention rates, turnover rates, benefits participation, diversity, recruitment goals, and other key performance indicators (KPIs) to see if the company is meeting its goals in these areas.
+Certain metrics can be analyzed, such as retention rates, turnover rates, benefits participation, diversity, recruitment goals, and other key performance indicators (KPIs) to see if the company is meeting its goals in these areas.

 HRBPs can also consult with management regarding this data analysis and advise on any improvements to make.

-An important responsibility of the HRBP is making sure the company is obeying labour laws.
+An important responsibility of the HRBP is making sure the company is obeying labor laws.
 The importance of this role is compounded for globally dispersed companies that may have employees in more than one foreign country.
 Each of these countries has a unique set of employment laws that must be followed.

-Some examples of labour laws include:
+Some examples of labor laws include: